yuvalmGS/gigaspaces-wiki-jekyll/xap97/xap-order-management-tutorial.markdown

 This test has no reliance whatsoever on the data grid.
 Due to how the event modeling in GigaSpaces XAP is configured, however, we can assert that our `Validator` event handler is working as specified.
 The only question left is whether our event handler is configured properly; we can set up a test for this, too, although it requires a Spring configuration.

 {% tip %}
 Actually, it doesn't require a Spring configuration.
 But since our deployment environment **will** be Spring, we should use Spring to set up our configuration for testing.
-This allows the test to serve as an example of the configuration reqiurements as well as serving as a test of the event handler itself.
+This allows the test to serve as an example of the configuration requirements as well as serving as a test of the event handler itself.
 {% endtip %}

 What's happening here?